langsci/XMLBooks/doc/user-guide.md

 [our demo script](https://github.com/langsci/lsp-xml/blob/master/code/explore-lspxml.py)
 `code/explore-lspxml.py` that can output more accurate counts and convert lsp-xml examples to simple HTML tables.
-It provides a simple Python class for example sentences that mirrors some aspects of the XML structure discussed above.
+It provides a small Python class for example sentences that mirrors some aspects of the XML structure discussed above.

 Here is how you can use it on the command line.
 If you provide the